femto-apps/web-authentication-token-service/README.md

-# authentication-token-service
+# Authentication Token ervice
+## Description
-Fast token retrieval from a token store
+This module offers ast token retrieval from a redis token store.

+## Run
+To run tis module, install nodemon and then use the command `npm run nodemon`.